Changing from sole trader to limited company

 Becoming a sole trader is excellent, and so is a limited company.
 Each of these business structures has its benefits and cons.
 Comparatively, a limited company formation will bring you more benefits than others.
 If you have started as a sole trader, you can change into a limited company.

-Before knowing why to switch, let’s check what both business models are.
+Before knowing why to switch from a sole trader business to a limited company, let’s check what both business models are.

 DNS-Accountants